tspence/swashbuckle-doc-tools/src/SdkGenerator/PatchNotes.md

 September 20, 2025

 * Support for "complete-patch-notes" on a folder of swagger files
+* Improve patch notes readability when an API data type changes
 * Beginning of basic unit tests

 # 1.3.14